While Parents Sleep (film)

 While Parents Sleep is a 1935 British comedy film directed by Adrian Brunel and starring Jean Gillie, Enid Stamp Taylor and Romilly Lunge.
-The film is a screen adaptation of a 1932 play of the same name by Anthony Kimmins, which had been a popular success on the West End stage in the West End of London.
+It was written by John Paddy Carstairs, Jack Marks and Edwin Greenwood, based on the 1932 play of the same name by Anthony Kimmins, which had been a popular success on the West End stage in the West End of London.
+It was produced by Transatlantic Film Corporation and British & Dominions Film Corporation.